When you go vegan, I highly recommend tracking your foods using a tool like Cronometer (free).

 Storage methods don’t typically change nutritional value.
 For example, you can freeze tofu and it will taste different, but the nutrition is the same.

-However, your cooking method can – here’s a review of research looking at The Best Way to Eat Kale for Nutrients.
+However, your cooking method can.
 In general, steaming and frying is the best way to maximize your nutrition from foods.